 Perform regular backups of the WINS database

-The WINS console offers a backup option which you can use to restore a server database if corruption occurs.
+The WINS console offers a backup option that you can use to restore a server database if corruption occurs.

 Prevent unwanted WINS owners from replicating into your database